DidrikLindqvist/Chatclient-Chatserver-in-Golang/README.md

 # Chatclient & Chatserver in Golang

 ## 1 Introduction
 Simple chatserver and client written in Golang.
 I did this because I had some time over from school and I wanted to try a new programming language.
-I had read alot of good stuff about Go, mostly about web applications.

 ## 1.1 Example
 ![alt tag](https://s21.postimg.org/gui0exoh3/client1.png)